Burhanahmedkhan/emnist/README.md

 #### Training the neural nets (simple_cnn.py, larger_cnn.py, mnist_nn.py, baseline_nn.py)

 A training script for each model.
-Models will be saved at models folder.
+Models will be saved on models folder.

        usage:  *.py -f -m  [--epochs EPOCHS]